 An individual is a separate legal entity because they can do all of these things and must file a return and pay taxes.
 An individual must file their return and pay taxes before April 30 for the last fiscal year.
 For example, for the fiscal year-end on Dec 31, 2017, the due date for the return filing will be April 30th, 2018.

-A corporation is a separate legal entity because they can do all of these things and must file a return and pay taxes.
+A corporation is a separate legal entity because it can do all of these things and must file a return and pay taxes.
 A corporation can choose any fiscal year-end as long as the does not exceed 53 weeks.
 Corporate can file their tax return within six months from the end of the fiscal year.
-For example, for the for the fiscal year-end on Dec 31, 2017, the due date for the return filing will be June 30th, 2018.
+For example, for the fiscal year-end on Dec 31, 2017, the due date for the return filing will be June 30th, 2018.

 A partnership can be considered a legal entity because it can enter into a contract, buy assets, borrow money and sue or be sued in court.
 However, for tax purpose, a partnership is not a person and hence not subject to tax.
 A partnership firm does not file a tax return, instead, the profit and losses of the partnership are allocated to partners based on their share and partners pay the tax.